toby1984/git-redmine-hook/README.txt

 GIT CONFIGURATION
 =================

-To run this program every time a git push is received, do the following:
+To run this program as a GIT hook, do the following:

 1. Make sure you have the Java JRE (runtime) installed (run 'java -version' to check)